-This itinerary is a good one.
-You’ll walk the important markets in Mongkok including Flower Market, Goldfish Market, Bird Garden, Fa Yuen Street Market, Ladies Market, and Jade Market.
-You’ll pass Tin Hau Temple and eat famous street snacks along the way.
+You’ll walk the important markets in Mongkok, including Flower Market, Goldfish Market, Bird Garden, Fa Yuen Street Market, Ladies Market, and Jade Market.
+You’ll pass Tin Hau Temple and eat famous Hong Kong street snacks along the way.

 Private Customizable Hong Kong Shopping Tour

 I use Context Travel personally for kid-friendly tours, food tours, and more worldwide.
 They offer the option to customize a private tour in Hong Kong tailored to what you’d like to do, including shopping.
 The upshot of a private tour is that you move at your own pace.